onato/OCLintReporter/README.md

 OCLint Reporter
 ==============

 OCLint Reporter is a web application for presenting your OCLint JSON reports in a comfortable manner.
-Just put OCLintReporter on your webserver and have OCLint generate your JSON reports in the `reports` folder.
+Just put OCLint Reporter on your webserver and have OCLint generate your JSON reports in the `reports` folder.

 Right now it implements enough to be usefull to me.
 I can sort the overview to workout which module needs work.
 I can drill down to view its violations and see the offending lines of code in github.